nuremx/react-native-autografo/README.md

 ### iOS Notes

 **Important**.
-Since this module uses Swift and RN projects are based in Obj-C, you will need to <ins>add an empty Swift file</ins> to make this module work.
+Since this module uses Swift and RN projects are based in Obj-C, you will need to <ins>add an empty Swift file</ins> to your Xcode project to make this library work.
 See related [Stack Overflow Post](https://stackoverflow.com/questions/50096025/it-gives-errors-when-using-swift-static-library-with-objective-c-project)

 ## Usage